yantrashala/generic-feign-client/README.md

-# feign-generic-client
+# Feing based generic client
-A generic client implementation for Feign that may be used to invoke any services directly or via Eureka
+A generic feign based http client implementation that may be used to invoke any services directly or via Eureka

 To use:
 Set a dependency for this jar/project.